 Why is your protocol significant?
 OR What key questions can this method help answer?

-:
+Dr. Ormond MacDougald: Standardized methodology for the identification and dissection of diverse adipose depots is criticial as investigators uncover regional differences in character and function of adipocytes found in discrete niches throughout the body.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera